ExMember/exmember.github.io/_drafts/2026-05-09-my-vanlife-dream.md

 rush hour traffic
 to get to
 a six o'clock appointment,
-Go three hours early.
+go three hours early.
-Being there
-three hours early
+Being three hours early
 is no hassle
 when you can wait at home.